 At our law firm, our FEGLI lawyers handle claims that have been denied for a variety of reasons.
 They have extensive experience with the complex appeals procedure and litigation of FEGLI matters.

 We have helped many people who have had difficulties collecting their federal employee death benefits by guiding them in the process of filing a FEGLI claim, expediting a delayed FEGLI claim, and fighting a denied FEGLI claim.
 Many people may not know that their FEGLI claims are subject to Federal laws and thus exempt from state law.
 In many of these cases remedies are limited and the timelines for filing appeals are very strict.

 No Legal Fees Unless We Win Your Case!

 If you have questions about a denied FEGLI claim, call our firm for a free consultation.
-Our attorneys work on a contingent fee basis.
-It means that we do not charge legal fees unless we collect the life insurance proceeds for you.
+Our attorneys work on a contingent fee basis and will only get paid after you win your case.
+There is no legal fee if there is no recovery.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.
-If your claim has been denied or delayed, call our life insurance lawyers for help.
-We have the experience you can trust.

 If you or someone you know has issues with a denied or delayed FEGLI claim, call us at 888-510-2212.